 When I first got Starlink, it was for internet service down in Mexico, where it’s really hard to find unlimited cell phone data plans.
 It worked like a dream in Puerto Penasco, Mexico and in the Sea of Cortez.

-However, when we came back to the United States, I immediately noticed some of Starlink’s drawbacks, so I signed back up for my favorite unlimited cellular hotspot through Reliable Internet Services.
+However, when we came back to the United States, I immediately noticed some of Starlink’s drawbacks, so I mostly just used my cellular internet device for data.

 For one, Starlink doesn’t work well unless it has a very clear view of the sky.
 When we were boondocking on Mt.
 Hood in Oregon with some tree cover, Starlink did work but had outages every few minutes.
 I was able to do some work on my computer, but this wouldn’t be satisfactory for Zoom calls or watching videos.

 Another thing is that Starlink does require quite a bit of power to run, about 3-4 amps.
 This is the same amount of power my portable fridge uses, which only comes on about once per hour.
-Starlink is on continuously.
-As we don’t have our solar panels set up yet on our Sprinter van, this makes using Starlink all day every day unsustainable.
+Starlink is on continuously and so this uses quite a bit of power, which isn’t really a huge problem if we are parked somewhere sunny.

 Thirdly, we often travel in areas where there is good cell phone signal, which means I typically get fast enough speeds using my hotspot.
 My hotspot is way easier to set up and can run for hours off a single charge which doesn’t drain the van’s batteries.